Sieboldianus/lbsntransform/README.md

 * **Alexander Dunkel** - Initial work

 See also the list of [contributors](/contributors).

 ## License

-This project is licensed under the GNU GPLv3 or any higher - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPLv3 or any higher - see the [LICENSE.md](LICENSE.md) file for details.